taylorbf/DMP16/week1/README.md

 What if you wanted to create many independent bouncing balls?

-You can do so my creating an object, You make a template for your bouncing ball, and then create many copies ("instances") from that template.
+You can do so by creating an object template for your bouncing ball, and then create many copies ("instances") from that template.

-If you are interested in exploring this path for your final project, you should consults the following resources.
+If you are interested in exploring this path for your final project, you should consult the following resources.

 **VIDEOS**